pitsanubomb/Ro-project/Readme.md

-This is ragnarok bot project for Exe server
+This is ragnarok bot project for Exeserver
-It map colors
+It's map colors
+It's design by use autoit to find color and click it